apache/cassandra-java-driver/manual/core/integration/README.md

 </dependency>
 ```

-The dependency specification above will introduce a dependency on version 1.2.1 of the Esri
+In the dependency specification above you should use any 1.2.x version of Esri (we recommend
-library.
-While this release is older now we still recommend it's use in order to maximize
+1.2.1).
+These versions are older than the current 2.x versions of the library but they are
-compatibility with DSE.
+guaranteed to be fully compatible with DSE.

 #### TinkerPop